 Sprinkle cakes are so much fun!
 And, the best part about them is that you don’t need to be a cake decorating whiz to make them because sprinkles can totally hide a bad frosting job.
-Cake decorating guru Lia Weber taught me how to make this sprinkle cake that is a perfect July 4th dessert!
+Cake decorating guru Lia Weber taught me how to make this sprinkle cake that is a perfect for birthdays or as a July 4th dessert!

 You most typically see rainbow sprinkles on sprinkle cakes, but you can use any kind that you love.
 We went with red, white, and blue for ours!

 Let’s take a look at how to make a sprinkle cake!

 To make a sprinkle cake, chill the cake thoroughly.
 If the cake isn’t cold, it will fall apart when you roll it.

 Place a cake board on top of the cake (so you have something to hold onto when you are rolling the cake).

 Fill a cookie sheet with sprinkles, and roll the cake back and forth in the sprinkles until well coated.

 You can make a cake with sprinkles only on the outside or put sprinkles on the inside as well!